BYU Cougars: Women's cross country

 In 1973, BYU joined other universities to form the Intermountain Athletic Conference which allowed BYU's female athletes to compete in sports including cross country.
 In 1982, BYU joined the High Country Athletic Conference.
 The women's cross country team won championships in 1982 and 1983.
 The BYU women's cross-country team has won national championships in 1997, 1999, 2001, and 2002, led by coach Patrick Shane.
 Due to his success leading the team to four victories, Shane was named NCAA coach of the year.

-Under the coaching of Diljeet Taylor, the BYU women's cross-country team won another national championship in 2021.
+Under the coaching of Diljeet Taylor, the BYU women's cross-country team has won 2 more national championships, coming in 2021 and 2024.
 In 2019, the BYU women's team finished in second place at the NCAA national championship.
 The Cougars' top three runners all had top 10 finishes as Courtney Wayment, Erika Birk, and Whittni Orton finished 5th, 6th, and 7th respectively.